Mazda6 (third generation): 20th Anniversary

 To commemorate the 20th anniversary of the Atenza/Mazda6 nameplate, Mazda released two special trims.
-The 20th Anniversary Edition would be available in Japan, Europe and Australia, and the Sports Appearance in Japan, both featuring new grille designs, side mirror caps, wheels and garnishes.
+The 20th Anniversary Edition would be available in Japan, Europe, Malaysia, Indonesia, Philippines, Thailand, Brunei, Australia and New Zealand, and the Sports Appearance in Japan, both featuring new grille designs, side mirror caps, wheels and garnishes.
 New exclusive colors are also available, and a black Nappa leather interior has been added as an option.
 Performance has also been enhanced with improvements in power and torque and better pedal/steering feel.